 Amsterdam Science Park’s startups are driving innovations across a variety of sectors.
 And you don’t have to be based at the Science Park to benefit from the exceptional new technologies developed here.
 Discover how working with this thriving startup network can help your business grow.

 More than 60 science and deep-tech startups and spin-offs call Amsterdam Science Park home.
-Many startups are powered by accelerators and incubators based in the park.
-Mentorship from organisations such as ACE results in high-quality, high-potential startups.
 The dynamic environment is a wellspring of creativity.
 Startups become scale-ups.
 Young talents become established entrepreneurs.
 Transformative tech turns into commercial success.

 Connect with us to find out more about how Amsterdam Science Park’s innovative startups can help your business